ishtiaquemahmud/flex-programming-language/README.md

 4---> Write - flex (your flex files name).l and hit enter

-5---> A new C file would appear in the folder compole that by writting - gcc (new filename).c
+5---> A new C file would appear in the folder compile that by writting -> gcc (new filename).c

 6---> An exicutable file would appear in the same folder write that files name and press enter